fram112/DataBoard/README.md

 # DataBoard
-First intermediate project for the Programming 2 course @ unipi
+First intermediate project for the Programming 2 course [@Unipisa](https://github.com/Unipisa)

 DataBoard is a container of generic objects that extend the Data data type.
 Intuitively, the collection acts as a space for storing and displaying data which can be of various types